The foundation awards two different types of grants; Mini-Grants and Community Impact Grants.

 -Improving public education

 -Increasing access to quality health care services

--Improving our workforce and driving economic development in the county How to Apply
+-Improving our workforce and driving economic development in the county

 The first step in the Community Impact Grant Process is submission of a Letter of Interest Form (LOI).
 This letter will ask you to provide some basic information about your organization and the project for which you are seeking funding.